apache/kafka/jmh-benchmarks/README.md

 It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
 JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:

-    ./jmh-benchmarks/jmh.sh -prof async:libPath=/path/to/async-profiler.so
+    ./jmh-benchmarks/jmh.sh -prof async:libPath=/path/to/libasyncProfiler.so

-With flame graph output (single quotes are required to ensure the semicolon is not treated as a command separator):
+With flame graph output (the semicolon is escaped to ensure it is not treated as a command separator):

-    ./jmh-benchmarks/jmh.sh -prof 'async:libPath=/path/to/async-profiler.so;output=flamegraph'
+    ./jmh-benchmarks/jmh.sh -prof async:libPath=/path/to/libasyncProfiler.so\;output=flamegraph

 A number of arguments can be passed to configure async profiler, run the following for a description: